Water is the main “ingredient” to make beer, about 90 to 95% of its composition, yet it is THE LEAST UNDERSTOOD component.

 You may use regular cooking salt.

-What it boils down to – managing water quality and profile
+What it boils down to (no play on words here, lol) – managing water quality and profile

 Controlling your water profile is the final touch that will make a difference between a good beer and an excellent beer.
 The three simple steps to consider: